kzar/davemail/README.md

 - Run `./syncmail` to do a complete mail synchronisation every two minutes.
 - Run `./syncmail 1` to fetch incoming emails every 30 seconds.
+- Press Enter to have the script synchronise again immediately.

 ## TODO